genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_7.4_2022.md

 ## 1. Setup the system

-Firstly, you need to install SMOG2 \[3-5\], a software to generate coarse-grained model of biomolecules, on your local machine.
-You can download both source codes and user manual of SMOG2 from [[its website](https://smog-server.org/smog2/)].
+Firstly, you need to install SMOG2 [^3] [^4] [^5], a software to generate
+coarse-grained model of biomolecules, on your local machine.
+You can download both source codes and user manual of SMOG2 from [its website](https://smog-server.org/smog2/).
 Installation and configuration of SMOG2 is described from page 3 to page 5 on the user manual.
 Before installation of SMOG2, you have to verify an availability of some prerequisites such as Perl, Perl Data Language (PDL), and various modules.
 You can install these modules by using `yum` (Red-Hat), `apt-get` (Debian), and so on depending your operating system.
-Here are examples in Ubuntu:
+Here are examples on Ubuntu:
 ```
 $ sudo apt-get install -y perl # Perl
 $ sudo apt-get install -y libxml-parser-perl libxml-simple-perl libxml-perl \